 Why this recipe works

-Gyro (pronounced Yee-ro) is a classic Greek dish that’s commonly made with chicken, lamb or beef stacked and cooked on a rotating spit.
+Gyro (pronounced Yee-ro) is a classic Greek dish that’s commonly made with chicken, lamb or beef stacked and cooked on a rotating spit, similar, but still different from doner kebab.
 That’s what you can usually find in Greek restaurants.
 I’ve put together this delicious and homemade chicken gyro recipe that’s easy, doesn’t require a pit, and is packed with all those delicious Mediterranean flavors.

 This is the perfect weeknight dinner since it's so fast and easy.
 You can marinate the chicken ahead of time and simply cook it when you're ready to have dinner.